plojyon/resolwe-bio-py/docs/tutorial-create.rst

 .. literalinclude:: files/tutorial-create.py
    :lines: 78-85

-Status ``OK`` indicates that processing has finished successfuly, but you will also find other statuses.
+Status ``OK`` indicates that processing has finished successfully, but you will also find other statuses.
 They are given with two-letter abbreviations.
 To understand their meanings, check the
 :obj:`status reference <resdk.resources.Data.status>`.
-When processing is done, all outputs are witten to disk and you can inspect them:
+When processing is done, all outputs are written to disk and you can inspect them:

 .. literalinclude:: files/tutorial-create.py
    :lines: 87-88

-Unitl now, we used ``run()`` method twice: to upload reads (yes, uploading files is just a matter of using an upload process) and to run alignment.
+Until now, we used ``run()`` method twice: to upload reads (yes, uploading files is just a matter of using an upload process) and to run alignment.
 You can check the full signature of the :obj:`run() <resdk.Resolwe.run>` method.